IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Article 19, paragraph 2 embraces a **right of access to information held by public bodies**.
 ICCPR General Comment 34 -- paragraph 18

-> To give effect to the right of access to information, States parties should proactively put in the public domain Government information of public interest.
+> To give effect to the right of access to information, States parties should **proactively put in the public domain Government information of public interest**.
 ICCPR General Comment 34 -- paragraph 19

 Therefore a State's monitoring and reporting of men's rights should be available and accessible to men and men's advocates.

 CEDAW reporting provides detailed information about a State's response to their human rights obligations to women.

 ### National Plan of Action